cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 ### Instructor

-* **Instructor:** Prof. David G. Balash
+* **Instructor:** Dr. David Balash
 * **Email:** [david.balash@richmond.edu](mailto:david.balash@richmond.edu)
 * **Office Hours:** (Jepson 223)
-  * Tue 3:00PM - 4:00PM
+  * Tue 4:30PM - 5:30PM
-  * Fri 2:30PM - 4:30PM
+  * Fri 3:00PM - 5:00PM
   * and by appointment at [https://calendly.com/davidbalash](https://calendly.com/davidbalash) or by email
 * **Prerequisites:** CMSC 221 with a minimum grade of C- (See [computer science curriculum](https://cs.richmond.edu/Academics/courses/index.html))

 ### Meeting Times

-#### Class/Lab Info Section 1
+## Class/Lab Info
 * Lecture (Jepson G04)
-  * Tue 1:30PM - 2:45PM
-  * Thr 1:30PM - 2:45PM
-* Lab (Jespson G03)
-  * Fri 1:30PM - 2:20PM

-#### Class/Lab Info Section 2
-* Lecture (Jepson G04)
   * Tue 10:30AM - 11:45AM
   * Thr 10:30AM - 11:45AM
 * Lab (Jespson G03)
-  * Fri 12:00PM - 12:50PM
+  * Fri 10:30AM - 11:20AM

 ### Course Staff
 - Prof. David G. Balash - Instructor
-- Aris Karamustafić - Lab Assistant and Grader
+- Padmaja Karki - Lab Assistant
-- Christ Athiogbey - Grader
+- Maggie Song - Grader
+- Aris Karamustafić - Course Mentor

 ## Course Details

+### Welcome to Software Systems Development!

+Your dedication and hard work have led you to this moment; you belong here.
+Congratulations on your achievements, and welcome to the course.
+I am thrilled to have you here and am looking forward to a semester filled with growth, learning, and success.
+Together, we will explore, create, and innovate.
+Let's make this an outstanding semester for everyone!

 ### Course Description

 Introduction to techniques necessary for development of large-scale software systems.
 Topics include the development life cycle; design considerations including OOP, patterns, reuse, and usability; repository management; testing, debugging, and static/dynamic analysis; and group work.
-Also includes introduction to Unix/Linux environments, and to the C++ programming language, including classes, inheritance, and polymorphism; pointers and dynamic memory allocation; and the C++ Standard Template Library (STL)
+Also includes introduction to Unix/Linux environments, and to the C++ programming language, including classes, inheritance, and polymorphism; pointers and dynamic memory allocation; and the C++ Standard Template Library (STL).

 ### Learning Outcomes
-By the end of this course, students will:
+By the end of this course, you will:

 - Experience modern C++ programming
 - Gain familiarity with Unix/Linux environments